xfiveco/generator-chisel/docs/content/docs/development/javascript/jquery.md

 <script src="{{ revisionedPath('scripts/app.js') }}" defer></script>
 ```

-Note: in the above example we additionally created `jquery` directory in `assets` directory.
+> Note: in the above example we additionally created the `jquery` directory in the `assets` directory.

 #### 2) Exclude jQuery from webpack